NightScript370/nightscript370.github.io/pages/blog/summer-2020.md

 [After my portfolio was rebuilt](/projects/ns-domain), it used a modern interface with a toggleable sidebar and colors that catch your attention.
 The codebase was much cleaner as well, using Bootstrap 5 as my website design base instead of the outdated table standard from the acmlmboard days.
 This was going to be the website I used to showcase how I am, who I am and what I do.
 After porting over the dsi.cfw.guide page from the old portfolio, though, I decided I wanted to ramble on about a few things.
 That's when I started to be a blogger.

 One of my concerns was that my voice wouldn't be heard, or that it would be heard by the wrong people.
 I did not want my blog to become too alienating to non-programmers, but I also wanted to appeal to people like myself.
-I am typically shunned from the general crowd due to my weird opinions (TikTok is a dumb platform filled with cringy and flat out bad memes, Nintendo is not a childs company and can be enjoyed by all ages, programming isn't exclusive to people that graduated out of Harverd) but I have found my people over on Discord that like my content.
+I am typically shunned from the general crowd due to my weird opinions (TikTok is a dumb platform filled with cringy and flat out bad memes, Nintendo is not a childs company and can be enjoyed by all ages, programming isn't exclusive to people that graduated out of Harvard) but I have found my people over on Discord that like my content.
 I have run into the occasional idiot or problems on the platform, but my friends have stuck with me from beginning to end, so they were the people I was trying to aim at.
 Still, this would be my first experience being a blog writter so I decided to do something philisophical, that can appeal to everyone; What is considered ownership.

 The responses were better than I expected.
 What was written as a way to practice for my SAT quickly turned into something people can relate to and enjoyed.
 Despite all the grammar mistakes I made, people were indeed looking forward to more of my writing.
 I started looking at things I wrote over at Mario Making Mods and rewrite them for this market, but only one ended up becoming published; an original classic sonic game.
 Since it was published around E3 time, people enjoyed a hypothetical Sonic game idea while SEGA was giving nothing to the series, so it did gain somewhat of an audience.
 My third article published was my hatred for the Edgenuity platforms, and how online schooling should not be handled.
 This appealed to an even lesser market, that being students still in school.
 Finally, there's this article, which appeals to a small portion of people; those who like me enough to know what I've done this summer yet weren't involved with me at all.